tscheffert/dotfiles/notes/image-processing-workflows.md

 # Image Processing Workflows

 ## Steps roughly ordered by time

 Wallpaper images are found either in packs or individuals

 Image Packs are:

 - Flattened
 - Deduped
-- sorted by orientation into folders
+- Sorted by orientation into folders
-- manually processed to find candidate images
+- Manually processed to find candidate images and hoist them to a single folder
+- Color profile fixed

 Individual Images are:

-- Color Profile Fixed
 - Deduped
 - Sorted by orientation into folders
-- processed into candidate images
+- Manually processed to find candidate images
+- Color profile fixed

 At this point, all candidate images are:

+- Contained in a single folder
+- In the correct color profile, `sRGB`
 - Landscape orientation
 - Candidates for wallpaper
+- Potentially meager or ample
 - Potentially proportionate or disproportionate
-- Potentially meager or ample
 - Potentially watermarked

+Candidate Images are sorted by size first, which results in:

+- ample images
+- meager (narrow) images
+- meager (short) images

+Candidate Images are then scaled which results in:

+- ample images
+- ample images; and their meager source images

-Candidate Images are sorted by ratio which results in:
+Candidate Images are then sorted by ratio which results in:

+- ample, proportionate, images
+- ample, proportionate, images; and their meager source images

-- proportionate images
+- ample, disproportionate, images
-- disproportionate images
+- ample, disproportionate, images; and their meager source images

 Disproportionate images are cropped which creates:

-- (already existed) proportionate images
-- porportionate images and source images

-Proportionate Images from these sets are sorted by size which results in:
-######################## TODO: this needs to take narrow vs short into account maybe? nah

-- ample, proportionate images
-- ample, proportionate images and their disproportionate source images
-- meager, porportionate images
-- meager, porportionate images and their disproportionate source images

-Sets with Meager images have their meager images scaled which results in:

-- ample, proportionate images
-- ample, proportionate images and their disproportionate source images
+- ample, proportionate, images

-- ample, proportionate images and their meager source images
+- ample, proportionate, images; and their meager source images
-- ample, proportionate images, their disproportionate source images, and their meager source images
+- ample, proportionate, images; their meager source images, and their disproportionate source images

 Sets are then sorted by watermark which results in:

 - ample, proportionate, unmarked images

-- ample, proportionate, unmarked images and their disproportionate source images
+- ample, proportionate, unmarked images; and their meager source images
-- ample, proportionate, unmarked images and their meager source images
+- ample, proportionate, unmarked images; and their disproportionate source images
-- ample, proportionate, unmarked images, their disproportionate source images, and their meager source images
+- ample, proportionate, unmarked images; their meager source images, and their disproportionate source images

+- ample, proportionate, marked images and their meager source images
 - ample, proportionate, marked images and their disproportionate source images
-- ample, proportionate, marked images and their meager source images
-- ample, proportionate, marked images, their disproportionate source images, and their meager source images
+- ample, proportionate, marked images; their meager source images, and their disproportionate source images

 Marked images are then shopped which results in:

 - ample, proportionate, unmarked images

-- ample, proportionate, unmarked images and their disproportionate source images
+- ample, proportionate, unmarked images; and their meager source images
-- ample, proportionate, unmarked images and their meager source images
+- ample, proportionate, unmarked images; and their disproportionate source images
-- ample, proportionate, unmarked images, their disproportionate source images, and their meager source images
+- ample, proportionate, unmarked images; their meager source images, and their disproportionate source images

-- ample, proportionate, unmarked images, their disproportionate source images, and their marked source images
+- ample, proportionate, unmarked images; their meager source images, and their marked source images
-- ample, proportionate, unmarked images, their meager source images, and their marked source images
+- ample, proportionate, unmarked images; their disproportionate source images, and their marked source images
-- ample, proportionate, unmarked images, their disproportionate source images, their meager source images, and their marked source images
+- ample, proportionate, unmarked images; their meager source images, their disproportionate source images, and their marked source images

 Image sets are then renamed in a fashion such that the sets remain tied together

 - ample, proportionate, unmarked images are given a prefix.
   - Prefix is either the image category or generated for unknown categories
 - Source images are named in the form of `<processed-image-name>_<adjective>-source`
-  - For an example set, it could be `bella-01`, `bella-01_marked-source`, and `bella-01_disproportionate-source>`
+  - For an example set, it could be `bella-01`, `bella-01_marked-source`, and `bella-01_disproportionate-source`

 ## Processes